TeamHG-Memex/eli5/docs/source/libraries/keras.rst

 Grad-CAM
 --------

-ELI5 contains :func:`eli5.keras.gradcam.gradcam_backend_keras`.

-This function can be used to obtain the gradients and activations that are later used when computing a Grad-CAM heatmap.
+The function :func:`eli5.keras.gradcam.gradcam_backend_keras` can be used to obtain the gradients and activations that are subsequently used when computing a Grad-CAM heatmap.